-There’s a lot of buzz around the popular short-video making app TikTok.
-The app from Chinese firm ByteDance was launched in an attempt to garner a global audience and kin to Chinese app Douyin and it is based on Hong Kong.
+There’s a lot of buzz around the popular short-video-making app TikTok.
+The app from Chinese firm ByteDance was launched in an attempt to garner a global audience and kin to Chinese app Douyin and it is based in Hong Kong.
 It was listed as the world’s most downloaded app in the United States back in September 2018 surpassing the likes of YouTube, Facebook, Instagram, and others.
 However, things haven’t been right with the popular app.

 Back in October 2018, the app was rumored to be taking its last breath when the TikTok US handle denied the rumors and rejected the same.
 There have been a lot of reports claiming that the app will go down shortly.
 In December 2019, the app was banned by the US Army on government phones although it was allowed on personal phones by army personnel.
 This gave the much-needed air to the rumor that TikTok was going down and soon, many people took to the internet to discuss its closure.
 Then we heard that ByteDance is looking forward to a ban, however, this was again outright denied by its parent company’s spokesperson.

 There’s more.
 Following the ongoing Sino-India border dispute between two highly populated countries in Asia, the Government of India banned TikTok and 58 other Chinese apps later last month.
 This included bigwigs like SHAREit, CamScanner, among others.
 It is subject to the loss of billions of dollars in revenue due to the ongoing ban by the Indian government.

 After India, reports have flourished on the internet that Australia will also ban TikTok in the country although TikTok Australia’s head denied some claims and mentioned that these reports aren’t credible.

 TikTok is exiting Hong Kong following the national security law by China